 - CLAIRE’s orbit is sun-synchronous at an altitude of approximately 500 km, resulting in a site revisit period of approximately 14 days

 - CLAIRE’s ITU designation is “GHGSat-D”

 - Emissions analyses require weather information from demonstration sites, but we can generate a first estimate using publicly-available data.
 CLAIRE therefore does not require in-situ equipment for measurement of abundances or for emissions estimates.
 That being said, we welcome the collaboration of operators of demonstration sites with any in-situ weather and emissions data available.

-CLAIRE has been rigorously tested in accordance with industry best practices, to maximize chances of mission success.
-Tests have been performed at component, subsystem and system levels – including functional tests demonstrating end-to-end system performance.
-The images below are from CLAIRE’s most recent test – her final trip to the thermal vacuum chamber before launch.
+Prior to launch, CLAIRE was rigorously tested in accordance with industry best practices, to maximize chances of mission success.
+Tests were performed at component, subsystem and system levels – including functional tests demonstrating end-to-end system performance.
+The images below are from CLAIRE’s final trip to the thermal vacuum chamber before launch.